johnh865/americans4representation/src/site/index.md

 7. Lobby our politicians and make them an offer they cannot refuse - Do what we tell them to do, or get elected out of office.

-If you want to maximize your political voice, join the **Americans for Representation**.
-We are dedicated to representing the true democratic will of Americans by following the rules above.
-We’re a nonpartisan organization, so everyone is invited to join.
+Make a measurable difference by joining the **Americans for Representation**.
+We are dedicated to representing the true democratic will of Americans.
+We’re a nonpartisan organization, so everyone is invited!

 # [Learn More](/learn)